Skip to content

 Note

-After import, the monitoring needs to modify the corresponding jump link configuration.
-Change the url dsbd_xxxx to the corresponding dashboard, and wksp_xxxx to the workspace to be monitored.
+After importing, the monitoring needs to modify the corresponding jump link configuration.
+Change the dsbd_xxxx in the url to the corresponding dashboard, and change wksp_xxxx to the workspace to be monitored.

 Import Pipelines